chase-manning/personal-website/src/pages/presentations/building-decentralised-applications.md

 ???

 Sending a transaction through a private RPC is a bit different.
-We need to construc the transaction data ourselves and user the signer.sendTransaction function at the bottom here.
+We need to construct the transaction data ourselves and use the signer.sendTransaction function at the bottom here.
 Which means we need a few additional details.
 One is that we need to find out how much gas the transaction will consume.
 We do this with the estimateGas function at the top here.
-And then later on, we multiply that by 2 to introduce lots of buffer.
+And then later on, we multiply that by 2 to introduce lots of buffers.
 In production you would probably add a tighter margin here of maybe 20%.
 We also need to pass through the transaction data, so we'll use encodeFunctionData again which we've done a couple of times now.
-And finally, we need to pass through the gas price that we want to submit the trasaction for, here we're just setting it to the current gas price which we can get with provider.getGasPrice.
+And finally, we need to pass through the gas price that we want to submit the transaction for, here we're just setting it to the current gas price which we can get with provider.getGasPrice.

 So this transaction will be submitted as before, but this time through a private RPC adding some additional protection.